openscript-ch/gatsby-starter-dogmatism/README.md

 - **Gatsby Configuration with Typescript** using [gatsby-plugin-ts-config](https://github.com/Js-Brecht/gatsby-plugin-ts-config)
 - **GraphQL type generation** using [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator)
   - There are plugins (e. g. [gatsby-plugin-graphql-codegen](https://www.gatsbyjs.com/plugins/gatsby-plugin-graphql-codegen/)) for Gatsby which integrate this directly into the lifecycle of Gatsby.
-These plugins are sometimes not updated for a while or everytime you want to regenerate the types you have to restart Gatsby.
+These plugins are sometimes not updated for a while or every time you want to regenerate the types you have to restart Gatsby.
-- **Styling with Emotion** using [gatsby-plugin-emotion](https://www.gatsbyjs.com/plugins/gatsby-plugin-emotion/)
+- **Styling with Emotion** using [gatsby-plugin-emotion](https://www.gatsbyjs.com/plugins/gatsby-plugin-emotion/) and themes.
 - **Preconfigured VSCode Development Container** using [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 - **Internationalization with react-intl** using [react-intl](https://formatjs.io/docs/react-intl/), a [local plugin](./plugins/gatsby-plugin-i18n-l10n) and [i18n-ally](https://github.com/lokalise/i18n-ally).
 - **Preconfigured Github Actions** for automatic deployment to [Github Pages](https://pages.github.com/).